aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to PPS or Online App" h2="Export OTT to PPS within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+OTT (OpenDocument Text) is a file format used for documents created by OpenOffice or LibreOffice.
+It is an open standard for office documents, and is used by many organizations and individuals.
+PPS (PowerPoint Show) is a file format used by Microsoft PowerPoint to store presentations.
+It is a proprietary format, and is used by many organizations and individuals.
+Converting OTT to PPS allows users to view and edit their documents in the PowerPoint format.

+<h2>How Aspose.Total helps for ott to pps conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate OTT to PPS conversion while using two of it's APIs.
-Load your OTT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPS.
+Aspose.Total for C++ is a powerful suite of file automation APIs that allows users to automate the conversion of OTT to PPS.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load an OTT file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation in the PPS format.
+This process allows users to quickly and easily convert their OTT documents to the PPS format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}